Amanda Kotanen

 Amanda Kotanen is a dedicated Community Facilitator at San Diego Community Living Services, where she supports individuals in achieving greater independence, inclusion, and quality of life.
 Known for her compassion, organization, and strong work ethic, Amanda brings both professional skill and personal empathy to her role.
 As a military spouse and mother, she understands the importance of resilience, adaptability, and community—values that shine through in her approach to helping others thrive.

-Her professional journey reflects a steady commitment to service and growth.
-Prior to joining San Diego Community Living Services, Amanda worked in customer service and senior living environments, gaining valuable experience in communication, administration, and care coordination.
+Before joining San Diego Community Living Services, Amanda worked in customer service and senior living environments, gaining valuable experience in communication, administration, and care coordination.
 She has also developed expertise in project management and organizational leadership, holding a Certified Project Management Associate credential from the Management & Strategy Institute.
-Amanda graduated in August of 2025 with her Bachelor of Science in Corrections at the University of Phoenix, where she is a member of the National Honor Society for Collegiate Scholars and Zeta Mu Phi.
-Amanda is to start pursing a Master's Degree in Criminal Justice from Southern New Hampshire University in November of 2025.
+Amanda graduated in August of 2025 with her Bachelor of Science in Correctional Program Support Services from the University of Phoenix, where she is a member of the National Honor Society for Collegiate Scholars and Zeta Mu Phi.
+Amanda is to start pursuing a Master's Degree in Criminal Justice from Southern New Hampshire University in November of 2025.
+Outside of her career, Amanda enjoys spending time with her family and exploring new opportunities for personal and professional development.
+She approaches every challenge with dedication, positivity, and a genuine desire to make a difference in the lives of others.

 • Correctional Program Support Services